Japp-Galang/ReinventTheWheelHackathon/README.md

 # ReinventTheWheelHackathon
-Our solution for problem 1 in the hackathon
+My solution for problem 1 in the hackathon
+(.895 score)